Japan expands virus emergency after record spikes amid Games

 Nationwide, Japan reported 10,687 cases Thursday, exceeding 10,000 for the first time.
 It has recorded 15,166 fatalities from COVID-19, including 2,288 in Tokyo, since the pandemic began.

-The emergency measures focus on an alcohol ban at eateries and karaoke bars and their shortened hours, but have become less effective because people are only requested to remain and work at home.
-Many have been defying the measures as they become tired of restrictive life.
+The emergency measures focus on shortened hours and an alcohol ban at eateries and karaoke bars, but have become less effective because people are only requested to remain and work at home.
+Many have been defying the measures as they become tired of restrictions.

 Suga said his key strategy will be largely unchanged — to target dining.
 He said subsides will be paid faster to business owners who cooperate, and local authorities will patrol “to increase the effectiveness of the measures."

+He said at a later news conference that the government has approved the use of an antibody cocktail treatment for patients with mild symptoms to prevent them from worsening.
+But as thousands of people wait for hospital beds, the treatment may be too late for many, experts say.

+Suga, who has faced criticism for insisting on hosting the Olympics despite widespread health concerns, said the recent upsurge is not linked to the Games.
+He pledged to accelerate inoculations of younger people who are increasingly becoming infected.

-Earlier Friday, Tokyo Gov. Yuriko Koike, Noting that adults in their 30s or younger dominate recent cases, reminded them of following basic anti-virus measures including mask-wearing and avoiding having parties, urging them to “share the sense of crisis.”
+Earlier Friday, Tokyo Gov. Yuriko Koike noted that people in their 30s or younger account for many recent cases and urged them to “share the sense of crisis” and follow basic measures such as mask wearing and avoiding having parties.

 As of Thursday, 27% of the Japanese population has been fully vaccinated.
 The percentage of the elderly who are fully vaccinated is 71.5%.